Drugs

 Is violence inherited?

 — There are people who grow up in societies or areas with a deeply rooted criminal mentality.
-One thing I learned from interviewing hitmen is that almost all of them told the same story: they were 13 or 14 years old when a trusted adult told them, "Do you want to do a job?"
-And that’s how the process began.
+One thing I learned interviewing hitmen is that almost all of them told the same story: they were 13 or 14 years old when a trusted adult told them, "Do you want to do a job?"
+And that's how the process began.
 It's a form of manipulation and child abuse: taking innocent children and turning them into monsters, into hitmen.
-Many of them seem predestined, especially if you grow up in neighborhoods of Medellín totally controlled by gangs.
-On the other hand, the narco I interview in the book, Alex, had no need to do what he did: he wanted to be a narco; he chose evil out of ambition, not lack of options.
+Many of them seem destined for it, especially if you grow up in neighborhoods of Medellín totally controlled by gangs.
+On the other hand, the narco I interview in the book, Alex, had no need to do what he did: he wanted to be a narco; he chose evil out of ambition, not out of a lack of options.

 Cargando